1Password/solutions/1password/onepassword_sdks/demo-azure-function-create-item-and-share/README.md

 5. Also add any team-shared vaults your automation workflows need to write into, with at minimum **Read** and **Write**.
 6. Click **Create** and **copy the token**.
 You will not see it again.
 Paste it somewhere temporary (a scratch note) for the next section — you'll move it to Azure Key Vault and then delete it from the scratch note.

-### A3.
-Record the vault ID

-The SDK needs the vault ID (not the name).

-1. In the 1Password web app, open the `Automated Shares` vault.
-2. Copy the vault ID from the URL: it looks like `https://[domain].1password.com/vaults/abcd1234efgh5678ijklmnop` — the `abcd1234...` segment is the ID.
-3. Save it next to the token for the next step.

 ---

 ## 4. Part B — Azure infrastructure (all in the Portal)